 During the semester, course instructors communicate their evaluations of individual assessment items to students with reference to the criteria against which performance has been assessed.
 A grade is awarded by the course instructor that signifies the student's overall performance in the course.
-Students' results in courses are recorded using the grades shown in the table below.
-The description that accompanies each grade is given as a guideline to assist comparability across Abu Dhabi Polytechnic, but these descriptions must be interpreted within the context of each course.
+Students' results in courses are recorded using the grades shown in the table on the following page.
+The description that accompanies each grade is given as a guideline to assist comparability across ADPoly, but these descriptions must be interpreted within the context of each course.